jsncmgs1/hue_cli/README.md

 ## Setup

-This prodject users GOMODULES.
+This project uses GOMODULES.
 No need to clone to your GOPATH.

 1. Make sure your `GOBIN` is correctly setup.
 2. Follow https://developers.meethue.com/develop/get-started-2/ and get your UserId and the bridge IP.